What Is “Evolutionary Change”?

 Image of the Ring Nebula captured by the Webb Space Telescope.
 It is believed to be the result of a star similar in mass to the Sun reaching the final stages of its evolution.
 (Credit: NASA)

-“OK,” you might be thinking, “but why call this Evolutionary Change?”
-In his Introduction to The Regeneration Handbook, Don explains it this way:
+In his Introduction to The Regeneration Handbook, Don explains the origin and meaning of the term “evolutionary change” this way:

 These two words came to me more than a decade ago as a way to refer to an approach to life and activism that is uncommon but not unknown.
 Despite many attempts over the intervening years, I still haven’t come up with a more succinct way to express this.
 From my perspective, the change we need to see in our world at this time is evolutionary in at least three ways: